-The Department of Materials Engineering at the University of British Columbia (Vancouver campus) seeks qualified applicants for a tenure-track position at the rank of Assistant Professor (in exceptional cases a tenure-track, or tenured, appointment at the rank of Associate Professor may be considered).
-This position is part of the University of British Columbia’s President’s Academic Excellence Initiative (PAEI) within the Faculty of Applied Science.
-This cluster hire within the faculty aims to build a community of scholars ready to challenge and create fresh ways of generating and applying impactful knowledge in areas related to the theme of this cluster: Revolution in the Cycle: Transforming the Product Lifecycle for Global Good.
-The anticipated start date of the position is July 1, 2023, or as soon as possible thereafter.
+The Department of Materials Engineering at the University of British Columbia (Vancouver campus) seeks qualified applicants for a tenure-track position at the rank of Assistant Professor to build on our strengths in the field of metals processing (in exceptional cases a tenure-track, or tenured, appointment at the rank of Associate Professor may be considered).
+The anticipated start date of the position is July 1, 2024, or as soon as possible thereafter.

 - Names and contact information (including email addresses) of four referees

 The initial closing date for applications is January 15, 2024 but applications will be accepted until a suitable candidate is found.

 The University of British Columbia hires on the basis of merit, assessed in areas of scholarly activity, teaching and service, and is committed to creating and maintaining an inclusive and equitable work environment for all members of its workforce.
 An inclusive work environment presumes an environment where differences are accepted, recognized, and integrated into current structures, planning, and decision-making modes.
 Within this hiring process we will make efforts to create an inclusive and equitable process for all candidates (including but not limited to people with disabilities).
 Confidential accommodations are available on request for all candidates taking part in all aspects of the selection process.
 To confidentially request such accommodations please contact the Department Head, Daan Maijer at email@example.com.

 To learn more about UBC’s Center for Workplace Accessibility, visit the website here https://hr.ubc.ca/CWA.